Starting your job search

 This skill is carried across through all industries and job roles.

-Prioritising your workload is essential if you want to get anything done, on time, and to a high standard, showing this skill on a cv would show the interviewee that you are a on your feet and have your ducks all in a row.
+Prioritising your workload is essential if you want to get anything done, on time and to a high standard.
+Showing this skill on a CV would show the interviewee that you are able to successfully prioritise your workload to a deadline to achieve the necessary outcomes.

-Think about times (not necessarily whilst at work) where your ability to listen well resulted in a positive outcome – whether it’s that you’re great at following instructions (which meant your work was done specifically to a client’s requirements).
+Think about times (not necessarily whilst at work) where your ability to listen well resulted in a positive outcome –you are great at following instructions.

-- Look and read the job description fully
+Look at and read the job description fully

-You need to make sure that you read the job description thoroughly before applying for a position, you would hate to waste anyone’s time especially your own.
+Make sure that you read the job description thoroughly before applying for a position to ensure that you are best suited to the role.

-Job descriptions can vary from company to company, so you need to know how to interpret the information in front of you and you need to make sure that you believe that you can fit in with this company.
+Job descriptions can vary from company to company, so you need to know how to interpret the information and make sure that you would be suitable for the role and be a great addition to the company.

-A valid tip would be to note the specific keywords used and make sure that you use the same words in your CV and covering letter.
+A valid tip would be to note the specific keywords and language used and make sure that you use the same words in your CV and covering letter.